dart-lang/language/working/macros/feature-specification.md

 which is available from the introspection APIs on all declarations via a `library` getter.

-**TODO**: Fully define the library introspection API for each phase.

 ### API versioning

-**TODO**: Finalize the approach here (#1934).

-It is possible that future language changes would require a breaking change to an existing imperative macro API.
+It is expected that future language changes will require breaking changes to the macro APIs.
 For instance you could consider what would happen if we added multiple return values from functions.
 That would necessitate a change to many APIs so that they would support multiple return types instead of a single one.

+#### Design goals

+* Enable us to make API changes when needed.
+* Minimize churn for macro authors - most SDK versions will not be breaking and it would be ideal to not ask packages to have super tight SDK constraints.
+* Give early and actionable error messages to consumers of macros when a macro they are using does not support a new language feature.
+* Enable as much forwards/backwards compatibility as possible.

-#### Proposal: Ship macro APIs as a Pub package
+#### Solution: Ship macro APIs as a Pub package

-Likely, this package would only export directly an existing `dart:` uri, but it would be able to be versioned like a public package, including tight sdk constraints (likely on minor version ranges).
-This would work similar to the `dart:_internal` library.

-This approach would involve more work on our end (to release this package with each dart release).
-But it would help keep users on the rails, and give us a lot of flexibility with the API going forward.
+The implementation of this package will always come from the SDK, through a `dart:_macros` library, which will be exported by this package.
+The `dart:_macros` library will be blocked from being imported or exported by any library other than other `dart:` libraries.

+We use a `dart:` library here to ensure that the binaries shipped with the SDK are compiled with exactly the same version of the API that macros are compiled with.
+This ensures the communication protocol between macros and the SDK binaries are compatible.

+This package will have tight upper bound SDK constraints, and will need to be released any time a new minor release is published.
+It is expected that most of these releases would be patch releases, which only increase the max SDK constraint.

+Any time the API changes (breaking or otherwise), the min SDK constraint of the package must be updated to match the version of the SDK where the API changed.
+This must always correspond to a minor SDK version.

+This approach has several advantages for macro authors and users, which are closely aligned with the design goals:

+* Fewer releases for macro authors (this package shouldn't have very many breaking changes).
+* Gives us flexibility with the API when needed.
+* Gives early errors if a macro dependency doesn't support the users current SDK.
+The failure will be in the form of a failed version solve.
+* Macros can easily depend on wide ranges of this package (if they are compatible).

+There are some downsides to this approach as well:

+* More work for us, we need to consistently prepare these releases for new SDKs.
+* Version solve errors can sometimes be very cryptic to understand.
+This is a general problem though, and we will benefit from any improvements in this area.
+* Dependency overrides on this package won't actually have any affect, which may be confusing to users.
+The API is always dictated by the `dart:` library and not the package itself.
+Note that this is different from `dart_internal`, which wraps the `dart:` APIs it exposes.
+I don't think this would be desireable for this use case, but we could see if it is feasible.
+* It is possible we could forget to bump the min SDK when altering the internal API for the `dart:_macros` package.
+We should put some sort of check in place to help ensure we get this right.

 ## Resources